Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-03/29-page.md

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

-There are serveral ways we can control how our `html` files are retrieved, and how they appear in the address bar of a web browser.
+There are several ways we can control how our `html` files are retrieved, and how they appear in the address bar of a web browser.

 Take the example file **about.html**.
 We can place it where it can be accessed: